dunno456/project/readme.md

 1. Connect to your Jetson Nano via VSCODE.
 2. Connect your Webcam (preferably logitech)
 3. Ensure that you have the proper things installed.
-The Renet18.onnx and all others like that - the ones that say resnet18.onnx and the final_project2.py.
+The Renet18.onnx and all others like that - the ones that say resnet18.onnx and your happy-sad-angry.py.
 Also, esure that you have the labels.txt file.
 4. Since using the preflashed SD card, there sould be a docker container.
-This is accesable by implementing this code. !!!!!Change directories into jetson-inference/build/aarch64/bin. - use this code if your in the home.$ cd jetson-inference/build/aarch64/bin!!!!!
+This is accesable by implementing this code. !!!!!Change directories into jetson-inference/build/aarch64/bin. - use this code if your in the home.$ cd jetson-inference/build/aarch64/bin!!!!! <-- I don't get this
 5. Then run this code -$ ./docker/run.sh --volume /home/(username)/final-projects:/final-projects        - the code moves the final-projects folder into the docker container so that the line from PIL import Image runs without an error.
 6a.
 The run the following code - $ python3 final_project2.py --network=facenet (webcam name here)
 6b.
 You should see a video popup of your face.
 Note how it is not a smooth stream of images.
 It should be a headshot of you and your face, and there should be some black space.